Hugo Sperrle: Battle of Britain

 Kesselring was responsible for all air force units in northern Germany, Netherlands, Belgium and north-eastern France while Sperrle was in control of forces in northern and western France.
 Luftflotte 3 was assigned Alfred Keller's Fliegerkorps IV, based in Brittany, Richthofen's Fliegerkorps VIII in the Cherbourg region, and Greim's Fliegerkorps V in the Seine area—precise boundaries between the air corps are not known.
 The entire bomber strength of Sperrle's air fleet was reserved for night bombing.
 Sperrle's command did not begin large-scale daylight attacks until the last week of September.

 Sperrle's first task against the British Isles was during the Kanalkampf (Channel Battle) phase of what became known as the Battle of Britain.
 The aim was to draw out Fighter Command into dogfights by attacking Channel Shipping.
 Targeting British convoy systems, in July 1940 Sperrle's air fleet claimed 90 vessels sunk for approximately 300,000 tons—a third of this was claimed over August and September.
-The claims were widely optimistic.
+The claims were wildly optimistic.
 Only 35 ships were sunk during the Kanalkampf period.
 Sperrle was becoming disconcerted at the personnel, rather than aircraft, losses.
 Two days before Operation Eagle—scheduled for 13 August—he had lost two Gruppenkommandeur and a Staffelkapitän.
 Sperrle knew he could not afford to lose experienced officers at such a rate.

 The emphasis of German air attacks switched to bombing Fighter Command bases and its infrastructure.
 On 13 August 1940, Sperrle's air fleet played a role in the failed Unternehmen Adlerangriff ("Operation Eagle Attack").
 As night fell, Sperrle sent Kampfgruppe 100 (Bombing Group 100) to bomb Supermarine Spitfire factory at Castle Bromwich, Birmingham which failed to achieve anything.
-Sperrle, Kesselring, Grauert and Loerzer were summoned to Karinhall to explain why the operation has been a mess.
+Sperrle, Kesselring, Grauert and Loerzer were summoned to Karinhall to explain why the operation had been a mess.
 At the meeting, it was decided to intensify attacks from all directions, including Air Fleet 5 in Norway, when the weather permitted.